jhugman/uniffi-bindgen-react-native/docs/src/reference/commandline.md

 `--sim-only` and `--no-sim` restricts the targets to targets with/without `sim` in the target triple.

-`--and-generate` is a convenience option to pass the built library file to `generate bindings` and `generate turbo-module`.
+`--and-generate` is a convenience option to pass the built library file to `generate bindings` and `generate turbo-module` for iOS and common files.

+This is useful as some generated files use the targets specified in this command.

 Once the target libraries are compiled, and a config file is specified, they are passed to `xcodebuild -create-xcframework` to generate an `xcframework`.